aishdix/aishdix/README.md

-# 👋 Hi there, I'm [Your Name]!
+# 👋 Hi there, I'm [Aishwarya Dixit]!

-I’m a Business Analyst making the leap into the technical side of data.
+I’m a Senior Business Analyst making the leap into the technical side of data.
 With a strong background in problem-solving and stakeholder collaboration, I’m currently expanding my skill set to include data engineering and analytics tools.

 ### 🔍 What I'm Working On
 - Building end-to-end ETL pipelines using Python and SQL